lwalma/thesis-guide-pilot/book/5c-images-code.md

 - One of the most common licenses you will encounter is CC-BY.
 This means that you are free to reuse the work as long as you attribute the original creator.

-- Another license that allows you to reuse a work freely is when it is in the public domain (sometimes referred to as CC0)
+- Another license that allows you to reuse a work freely is when it is in the public domain (PD) or when the copyright holder waives their copyright (CC0).

 Not all creative commons licenses allow you to reuse the source freely.
 There might for example be limitations on the purpose of reusing the work (for example, CC-BY-NC means you can reuse the work, but not for commercial purposes), or on if you can adapt the work (For example, CC-BY-ND means you can reuse the work, but you are not allowed to change it).
 The image below gives an overview of the different Creative Commons licenses you might encounter and what you are allowed to do with the work: